 Are there any drinks I offer my guests to lessen the taste of too much garlic?

-Unfortunately, there aren’t any drinks that will lessen the taste of too much garlic, especially any drinks you can serve during the meal.
-First of all, a very keenly flavored drink such as bourbon will obliterate all the flavors from your wonderful meal.
-Secondly, when your guests burp, guess which unwelcome aftertaste will come bubbling up from intestinal depths like some kind of demonic gustatory presence?
+Unfortunately, no drinks will lessen the taste of too much garlic, especially any drinks you can serve during the meal.
+First, a very keenly flavored drink such as bourbon will obliterate all the flavors from your wonderful meal.
+Secondly, when your guests burp, guess which unwelcome aftertaste will emerge from intestinal depths like some demonic gustatory presence?

 Afterword: Too much garlic in food–how to fix it?

 The no-nonsense news is that not everything in life is fixable; outcomes are not always guaranteed.
-As an adult, I expect you already know this, so the adult thing to do is to accept that despite your best efforts, it is entirely possible that, on occasion, you will be unable to resolve the too-much-garlic-in-food problem.
+As an adult, I expect you already know this.
+Hence, the adult thing to do is to accept that despite your best efforts, it is entirely possible that, on occasion, you will be unable to resolve the too-much-garlic-in-food problem.
 If that is the case, what do you do?
-Allow me to suggest that you simply embrace the reality and enjoy your food anyway!
+Allow me to suggest that you embrace reality and enjoy your food anyway!